shundhammer/qdirstat/README.md

   path) is still available, though.

 - Configuration dialog for exclude rules -- see screenshots.

+- Subvolume detection for Btrfs.
+Btrfs subvolumes are just ordinary mount points, so normally QDirStat would stop scanning there, leaving a large part of a Btrfs partition unaccounted for.
+But for each mount point found while scanning a directory tree, QDirStat checks /proc/mounts or /etc/mtab if it has the same device name as its parent directory, and if yes, considers it a subvolume and continues scanning.

 - Actions to go one directory level higher or to the toplevel: Context menu and menu "Go To" -> "Up One Level" or "Toplevel".
 This is useful if you clicked